 Middlebury College recognizes that the student body includes adherents of many faiths and that observance of religious holidays is an important part of religious practice for many students.
 The Middlebury Schools Abroad also recognize that students may wish to observe some of these holidays while they are abroad.
-To this end, we have adapted the Middlebury College Religious Holiday policy to apply to the Schools Abroad as well, while still operating within the confines of the host cultures and universities in which we work.
+To this end, we have adapted the Middlebury College Religious Holidays policy to apply to the Schools Abroad as well, while still operating within the confines of the host cultures and universities in which we work.

 Students attending a local host university will be subject to that university’s calendar and policies regarding religious observance.
 Middlebury does not have jurisdiction over said calendars or policies.